SRA-VJTI/Pixels_Seminar/cv-basics/IMAGE REPRESENTATION  (1).md

 It includes-

-● Image Resolution: The distance between two pixels.
+● **Image Resolution**: The distance between two pixels.

-● Screen Resolution: The number of horizontal and vertical pixels displayed on the screen is called
+● **Screen Resolution**: The number of horizontal and vertical pixels displayed on the screen is called

 Screen Resolution.

 For Example– 640 x 480, 1024 x 768 (Horizontal x Vertical)

-\3.
-Aspect Ratio: The ratio of image’s width to its height is known as
+\3. **Aspect Ratio**: The ratio of image’s width to its height is known as

 the aspect ratio of an image.
 The height and width of an image are